 While our primary analysis focused on user output (C1) and inter-agent communication (C2), we conducted a targeted assessment of two often-overlooked channels: Tool Input (C3) and System Logs (C6).
 Using a representative sample of 100 scenarios from our benchmark dataset across five models (GPT-4o, GPT-4o-mini, Claude 3.5 Sonnet, Llama 3.3 70B, Mistral Large), we measured leakage rates when agents interact with external APIs or generate operational logs.

 \textbf{Tool Input Leakage (C3):} Agents forward unfiltered sensitive data to external tools in 62\%--86\% of scenarios across all models (Fig.~\ref{fig:tools_leakage}).
 Llama 3.3 70B sits at the high end (86\%); GPT-4o-mini shows more restraint at 62\%.
-The bottom line: current agent implementations share too much when calling external functions, treating tool parameters like internal scratch space rather than recognizing them as trust boundaries that deserve protection.
+These results indicate that current agent implementations pass excessive context to external functions, treating tool parameters as internal workspace rather than as trust boundaries requiring data minimization.

 \textbf{Log Leakage (C6) and the ``Thought Gap'':} System log leakage (C6) consistently runs higher than tool invocation leakage (C3).
 This reveals something interesting about agent behavior: they process sensitive information in their chain-of-thought (which ends up in logs) even when they ultimately decide not to pass that data to external tools.
-Claude 3.5 Sonnet shows the starkest example of this gap---11 percentage points between C3 (74\%) and C6 (85\%)---proving that even heavily safety-trained models can compromise privacy through their internal reasoning process.
+Claude 3.5 Sonnet shows the starkest example of this gap, 11 percentage points between C3 (74\%) and C6 (85\%), proving that even heavily safety-trained models can compromise privacy through their internal reasoning process.

 \textbf{Shadow Leakage:} In over 65\% of scenarios across all models, sensitive data escapes through C3 or C6 while C1 (user-facing output) stays clean.
-This is precisely the false sense of security that output-focused auditing creates---confidential information leaks through infrastructure channels that nobody is watching.
+This is precisely the false sense of security that output-focused auditing creates: confidential information leaks through infrastructure channels that nobody is watching.

 These secondary channels effectively bypass both user-facing redaction described in the Defense Interceptor Experiment below and internal sanitization mechanisms.